Glide bomb: British program

-US designs
+American designs

-The US Army Air Force started a wide-spanning development program of both glide bombs, known as "GB", and similar systems designed to fall more vertically, as "VG".
-Several models of both concepts were used in limited numbers during WWII.
+The United States Army Air Forces started a wide-ranging development program of both glide bombs, known as "GB", and similar systems designed to fall more vertically, as "VG".
+Several models of both concepts were used in limited numbers during World War II.

 The first to be used operationally was the Aeronca GB-1, essentially an autopilot attached to a small glider airframe carrying a bomb.
-It was intended to allow the 8th Air Force bombers to drop their payloads far from their targets and thus avoid having to overfly the most concentrated areas of anti-aircraft artillery fire.
-It was first used on 28 May 1944 against the Eifeltor marshalling yard in Cologne, but only 42 of 113 bombs released reached anywhere near the target; most "spun in and exploded 15 miles from the target... many of the batteries failed to hold [their] charge").
+It was intended to allow the Eighth Air Force bombers to drop their payloads far from their targets and thus avoid having to overfly the most concentrated areas of anti-aircraft artillery fire.
+It was first used on 28 May 1944 against the Eifeltor marshalling yard in Cologne, but only 42 of 113 bombs released reached anywhere near the target; most "spun in and exploded 15 miles from the target ... many of the batteries failed to hold [their] charge").

-More advanced models in the GB series included the television guided GB-4, GB-5, GB-12, and GB-13, which used contrast-seekers for anti-ship use, and the command-guided GB-8, 'Azon', 'Razon', as well as the infrared-guided 'Felix'.
-US Navy glide bombs included the 'Bat' and its earlier variant, the 'Pelican'.
+More advanced models in the GB series included the television-guided GB-4, GB-5, GB-12, and GB-13, which used contrast-seekers for anti-ship use, and the command-guided GB-8, "Azon", "Razon", as well as the infrared-guided "Felix".
+United States Navy glide bombs included the ASM-N-2 "Bat" and its earlier variant, the "Pelican".
 The longer-range Bat used an active radar seeker and was used in the Pacific on August 13, 1944, but could not distinguish between targets in a cluttered environment and could be easily spoofed by even simple radar countermeasures.
-Only four examples of an experimental glide bomb, the 'Pratt-Read LBE', were produced.
+Only four examples of an experimental glide bomb, the "Pratt-Read LBE", were produced.

-Post-WWII developments
+Post-World War II developments

 An F-16C releases an AGM-154 JSOW.
 The AGM-154 JSOW has a range of 12 nmi for a low altitude launch, or 70 nmi for a high altitude launch.

 After the war, the increasing sophistication of electronics allowed these systems to be developed as practical devices; from the 1960s air forces deployed a number of such systems, including the USAF's AGM-62 Walleye.
 Contrast seekers were also steadily improved, becoming very effective in the widely used AGM-65 Maverick missile.
-Both were standard systems until the 1980s when the development of laser guidance and GPS based systems made them unnecessary for all but the most accurate of roles.
-Various TV-based systems remain in limited service for super-accurate uses, but have otherwise been removed.
+Both were standard systems until the 1980s when the development of laser guidance and GPS-based systems made them unnecessary for all but the most accurate of roles.
+Various television-based systems remain in limited service for super-accurate uses, but have otherwise been removed.

-In the anti-ship role, direct attack from an aircraft even at long range became more dangerous due to the deployment of anti-aircraft missiles on ships.
+In the anti-ship role, direct attack from an aircraft, even at long range, became more dangerous due to the deployment of anti-aircraft missiles on ships.
 Weapons such as the Bat had ranges too short to keep the attacking aircraft out of range, especially in a force provided with air cover.
-This was addressed with the introduction of small jet engines that greatly extended the range, producing the anti-shipping missile class that remains widely used today.
+This was addressed with the introduction of small jet engines that greatly extended the range, producing the anti-ship missile class that remains widely used today.